 Start a new business

-Here are plenty of great small business ideas to get you started.
+Here are 22 great small business ideas to get you started on the path to entrepreneurial success.

 You don't have to be a big-box retailer to start an online store.
 Whether you sell directly to consumers or use a drop-shipping service, all you need is a website and the right e-commerce software to get started.
 You can sell your own products or items from niche suppliers.
 Alternatively, if you're crafty, you can also sell your own handcrafted creations on Etsy or similar online marketplaces.